The HTTP status code in IIS 7.0 and later versions

 This section describes the HTTP status codes that IIS 7.0 and later versions use.

-This article does not list every possible HTTP status code as dictated in the HTTP specification.
+This article doesn't list every possible HTTP status code as dictated in the HTTP specification.
 This article includes only the HTTP status codes that IIS 7.0 and later versions can send.
 For example, a custom Internet Server API (ISAPI) filter or a custom HTTP module can set its own HTTP status code.

 1xx - Informational